 By non-structured we mean items that fit into a single fixed-size machine unit.
 Strings, arrays, and structs are always referenced through a pointer.

-Squid does not specify the kinds or sizes of the value data types.
-It assumes, of course, integers and floating-point values, but allows for a several different types of various sizes of these.
+It is not necessary to specify the kinds or sizes of the value data types.
+Integers and floating-point values are generally assumed, but a system will generally allow for a several different types of various sizes of these.
 A specific translation would define these types, and a back end would arrange for type conversions.
 For example:

 (ADD, x, i, y)

-Squid variables represent run-time storage locations.
-Squid does not care if these locations are in static memory, in a stack frame, or the heap, but it does keep track of the static nesting level for a variable, which is useful for languages with arbitrarily nested subroutines.
-In languages without subroutine nesting, such as C, global varaibles would have level 0 and all others would have level 1.
+Variables represent run-time storage locations.
+It’s not important, really. if these locations are in static memory, in a stack frame, or the heap, but it’s good to keep track of the static nesting level for a variable, as this is useful for languages with arbitrarily nested subroutines.
+In languages without subroutine nesting, such as C, global variables would have level 0 and all others would have level 1.

-Squid allows two types of variables, integer variables and floating point variables, since most hardware makes the same distinction.
-As of right now, these are the only two variable types.
-Any further interpretation is up to the compiler front or back end using Squid.
+You might often see two types of variables, integer variables and floating point variables, since most hardware makes the same distinction.

 Temporaries differ from variables in that variables come from source language variables that are actually declared, while temporaries are the result of evaluating expressions.
 For example, if a source language featured the expression